-Here is footage from the tour of Doug Trumbull's studio along with his video presentation as well as excerpts from the Q&A with Abramovic and Crewdson.
+Here is some footage from the Q&A with Abramovic and Crewdson.

 Ambient Film Production joined the students and staff of The Hallmark Institute of Photography (located in Turner’s Falls, MA) at the Northampton Airport in Northampton, MA.
 Every year the students have the opportunity to learn aerial photography.
 For many of the students it’s their first time in a small plane, so the task of shooting a specific target in downtown Springfield was somewhat daunting.
 Check out this short video we made about the challenges the students face and the new skills they acquire along the way.
 Featured here is legendary photographer (and the Artist-In-Residence at Hallmark) Gregory Heisler.
 With original music by Nick Cressotti.

 ALSO: Two 30″ TV spots we did for Hallmark (again featuring Greg Heisler along with Derrick Zellmann).
 Since they were to appear on the Comcast Sports Network, the goal was to keep them sports oriented.
 Thanks for watching.